GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/06_post_processing.md

 ## Importing all simulation results in R

 The challenge here is we don't have only 1 `.RData` file; in fact, we've just created 250 of them per group!
-We will need to use a loop of some sort in R to import all simulations.
-This section provides a step-by-step for this.
+We will need to use a loop of some sort to import all simulations in R.

 ### Listing all the simulation files